Why Study Online

 The type of assessment depends on the topic of the lesson as well as the science being taught.
 Examples include:

-Discussion forums are the means through which students maintain a steady “conversation” with everyone else (i.e. their fellow classmates, TAs, and instructors) throughout the course.
+Discussion forums are the means through which students maintain a steady “conversation” with everyone else (i.e. their fellow classmates and instructors) throughout the course.

-TAs, instructors, and students can all post to the forum.
-Posts may include interesting articles from the TAs, requests to the students, and questions from the students.
+Instructors and students can post to the forum.
+Posts may include interesting articles from the instructor, requests to the students, and questions from the students.
 Students are strongly encouraged to share thoughts and ask questions via the forum.
 The “Meet Your Classmates” forum is the place to post self-introductions at the beginning of the semester.

 Students are periodically expected to complete assignments (e.g. a mid-term assignment or a final assignment).
 These assignments test the student’s knowledge across a group of lessons covered in the course.
 Some courses have more rigorous assignment requirements, including a pre-lesson and post-lesson assignment.